Entity-driven state normalization with Zustand registry

 ) {

-if (depth > 10) return entities as Partial<Omit<Registry, "parse">>;
+if (depth > MAX_DEPTH) return entities as Partial<Omit<Registry, 'parse'>>;

 if (Array.isArray(data)) {

-data.forEach((item) => getEntitiesFromData(item, entities, depth + 1));
+getEntitiesFromData(item, entities, depth + 1);

-} else if (typeof data === "object" && data !== null) {
+} else if (typeof data === 'object' && data !== null) {

-Object.values(data).forEach((value) =>
+Object.values(data).forEach((value) => {

-getEntitiesFromData(value, entities, depth + 1),
+getEntitiesFromData(value, entities, depth + 1);

-if ("entityType" in data && "id" in data) {
+if ('entityType' in data && 'id' in data) {

 const entityType = data.entityType as EntityType;